-With the 2019 revision, wind and water resistances of the Squamish are improved; and it now looks prettier overall (this Iliad color is really liked by many - including me).
+With the 2019 revision, wind and water resistances of the Arc'teryx Squamish are improved, and it now looks better overall.

 Its breathability, on the other hand, now sucks with the 2019 revision.
 Just like that of Houdini.
 They're less than 10 CFM (a measure of breathability that confirms they indeed suck).